TheMarlboroMan/kana_dictation/README.md

 Ed Merritt for the Akashi font.
 Kagura Zakayuzu for the Yuzu Pop A font.
-The background image comes from www.filemorgue.com and is a frament of an original by Kevin Connors.
+The background image comes from www.filemorgue.com and is a fragment from an original by Kevin Connors.